Saturday, April 14, 2018

 Pharmacist Continuing Education

-Global Education Group designates this continuing education activity for 5.0 contact hour(s) (0.500 CEUs) of the Accreditation Council for Pharmacy Education.
+Postgraduate Institute for Medicine designates these continuing education activities for a total of 6.0 contact hour(s) (0.60 CEUs) of the Accreditation Council for Pharmacy Education.

 Instructions to Receive Credit